Who Is Black Sherif The Traveler?

 “Numbers show us something.
 How can Diamond (Diamond Platnumz) have a song with over 30 million views in a month and the song isn’t played as much as it’s supposed to be here in Nigeria?
 That shows you that something is wrong and then a song with 600,000 views is being played like Michael Jackson just resurrected.” – Flavour

-Black Sherif music is putting to bed that old narrative that Ghanaian artist cannot crossover globally and Nigeria does not support Ghanaian musician.
+In the midst of the national animosity between Ghana and Nigeria, Black Sherif music is putting to end old narrative like Ghanaian artist ability to crossover globally or Nigeria not supporting Ghanaian musician.

-Only thing left is to settle the Nigerian and Ghana Jollof Rice Wars.
+Only thing left is to settle the Nigerian and Ghanaian Jollof Rice Wars.

 What's Your Reaction?